brightertiger/notes/general/gen-05-clustering.md

     -   K-Means assumes that clusters are spherical
     -   Hard assignment in K-Means vs Soft Assignment in EM

+-   Limitations of K-Means:
+    -   Assumes clusters are spherical and equally sized
+    -   Sensitive to outliers (means are affected by extreme values)
+    -   Requires number of clusters (K) to be specified
+    -   May converge to local optima
+    -   Cannot handle non-convex clusters
+    -   Uses Euclidean distance, which may not be appropriate for all data types

+-   Interpreting Clustering Results:
+    -   Cluster centers: Represent "prototypical" members of each cluster
+    -   Cluster sizes: Distribution of data across clusters
+    -   Within-cluster variation: Measure of cluster homogeneity
+    -   Between-cluster variation: Measure of cluster separation
+    -   Silhouette score: Combines cohesion and separation metrics
+    -   Visualization: Use dimensionality reduction (PCA, t-SNE) to visualize clusters

 ## Spectral Clustering

 -   Clusters in a graph